Guidelines for Excellence

-- Excellence in Environmental Education: Guidelines for Learning (K-12),and its companion piece, the Excellence in Environmental Education: Guidelines for Learning (K-12) - Executive Summary & Self Assessment Tool, developed to support state and local environmental education efforts by setting expectations for performance and achievement in grades 4, 8, and 12.
+- Excellence in Environmental Education: Guidelines for Learning (K-12),and its companion piece, the Excellence in Environmental Education: Guidelines for Learning (K-12) - Executive Summary, developed to support state and local environmental education efforts by setting expectations for performance and achievement in grades 4, 8, and 12.

 - Guidelines for the Professional Development of Environmental Educators, a set of recommendations for the preparation and continuing education of teachers and other environmental educators.